Louisianish/weatherkv/README.md

 The lines I've added begin on line 75 in the section entitled "Kouri-Vini translations."

-To do list:
+To do list: <br>
-✅ Translate all weather descriptions into Louisiana Creole ☑️ Make it start out with Fahrenheit
+✅ Translate all weather descriptions into Louisiana Creole <br>
+☑️ Make it start out with Fahrenheit <br>
-☑️ Add more CSS and make it responsive
+☑️ Add more CSS and make it responsive <br>
-☑️ Add option for user to get embed code
+☑️ Add option for user to get embed code <br>
-☑️ Add form for option to input a city
+☑️ Add form for option to input a city <br>

 I realize there may be an easier way to accomplish this, but the 'replace()' function was the best I could do with my limited knowledge.
 I tried doing it with key/value pairs, but I couldn't quite figure out how to get it to do what I wanted.
 Suggestions are always more than welcome!
 I'm eager to learn and improve!